fenago/katacoda-scenarios/openshift-deploying-applications-using-dockerfile/steps/2/text.md

-Building an application from Dockerfile
-It is good practice to deploy an application in a separate namespace:
-`oc new-project dockerfile`{{execute}}

 For this lab, we are going to use the redis container.
 First, we need a Dockerfile with additional files located at   https://github.com/docker-library/redis.git.
 Let's clone this repository locally to understand its structure:
 `git clone https://github.com/docker-library/redis.git`{{execute}}